When It's Just You After School

 Article Translations: (Spanish)

-Today, it's common for both parents to work or for kids to live with just one parent, so a new generation of kids is spending some time alone after school.
+It's common for both parents to work or for kids to live with just one parent, so many kids spend some time alone after school.
 Many schools now have after-school programs, but some don't, and in some cases, families may not be able to afford the extra expense.

 So you and your mom or dad have decided you're mature enough to take care of yourself after school.
 Every weekday, you'll come home, let yourself in, and then what?
 Good question!
 This is why you'll need to set up some rules — before you're home alone.